-Everything you need to know about why pharmacy benefit managers are bad for your health, wallet, and tax bill
+Everything you need to know about why pharmacy benefit managers (aka pharmacy benefit companies) are bad for your health, wallet, and tax bill

 PBMs are the single biggest influence on the soaring price of prescription drugs.

 PBMs would have consumers, employers and taxpayers believe that transparency is bad for the market – that it will drive prescription up drug costs if certain "trade secrets" were revealed.

 PBMs claim to save their clients money at the prescription counter, but in fact, they are one of the biggest reasons why prescription medication prices are escalating.

 PUTT is working to educate consumers, taxpayers, and lawmakers about deceitful practices employed by PBMs - practices that drive up prescription costs, tie the hands of pharmacists, and have the potential to harm patients.